Rhinoplasty is facial plastic surgery to reshape the nose and is often referred to as the nose job

 While there are several reasons for opting for a nose job, some of which may be restorative, such as after a car accident that left the nose broken, many are cosmetic.
 Western society has very specific beauty ideals that suggest that certain features are more attractive than others.
 This leads many people to alter their appearances in an effort to attain these beauty ideals.

+People of varying ethnic background often find that some portions of their features are less appreciated in Western society.
+People with African –Caribbean heritage often have wider-set noses, which they are often not happy with.
+African-American rhinoplasty is the practice of reconstructing noses to their satisfaction, while still maintaining their ethnic identity, aesthetic, and integrity.
 The most common complaints of African American rhinoplasty patients are wide nostrils, called wide nasal alar, wide nasal tips, and nasal dorsum, which are wide nasal bridges.
 The key to African-American rhinoplasty is understanding the structure of the natural nose and constructing a look that is natural-looking and consistent with the rest of the individual’s features.
 The reconstructed nose needs to suit the patient’s facial features and not look artificial.